DalyAD/allez-2/README.md

 UX User stories As a football enthusiast I expect to see results on games and team information.
 I have included wireframes for this project for desktop and for mobile.
 I intended to create wireframes for tablet also however during the design phase the desired layout for tablet was achieved without using a wireframe prior to completion.
 All layout and responsiveness was as expected.

+Wireframes can be found in my repository under the filename "milestone1.bmpr"

 ## Features

 Strategy My goal in the design was to make exciting for the user to experience the story of each match.